Gilberto Gerald: Activism

 After graduating from the Pratt Institute with a bachelor's degree in architecture, Gerald moved to Washington, D.C. and worked as an architect.
 He became involved with local activist organizations after being inspired by a chance encounter with ABilly S. Jones-Hennin.

 Gerald was a co-founder of the National Coalition of Black Lesbians and Gays (NCBLG) in 1978 (initially named the National Coalition of Black Gays), alongside other activists including ABilly S. Jones-Hennin, Darlene Garner, Delores P. Berry, Louis Hughes, Rev. Renee McCoy, and John Gee.
-The goal of the organization was to support the interests of Black gays and lesbians, since many LGBT organizations were discrimatory towards them.
+The goal of the organization was to support the interests of Black gays and lesbians, since many LGBTQ organizations were discrimatory towards them.

 In 1979, Gerald and the NCBLG organized the National Third World Lesbians and Gays Conference during the first March on Washington for Lesbian and Gay Rights.

 In 1983, Gerald was elected as the executive director of NCBLG.
-He organized a sit-in protest at the office of D.C. delegate Walter Fauntroy when the organizers of the 20th anniversary of the 1963 March on Washington were resistant to including LGBT organizations.
+He organized a sit-in protest at the office of D.C. delegate Walter Fauntroy when the organizers of the 20th anniversary of the 1963 March on Washington were resistant to including LGBTQ organizations.
 This protest, and the arrests of activists Ray Melrose, Melvin Boozer, Phil Pannell, and Gary Walker, attracted the attention of civil rights figures like Coretta Scott King, Joseph Lowery, and Benjamin Hooks.
 Along with activist Virginia Apuzzo, Gerald helped ensure that Audre Lorde spoke at the march.
 Afterwards, King publicly endorsed the addition of gays and lesbians to the 1964 Civil Rights Act.